Passengers of the Titanic: Second class

 Two Roman Catholic priests on board, Father Thomas Byles and Father Joseph Peruschitz, celebrated mass every day for second- and third-class passengers during the voyage.
 Father Byles gave his homilies in English, Irish, and French and Father Peruschitz gave his in German and Hungarian.
 Father Byles reportedly perished in the sinking, performing blessings and last rites for those trapped.

 On the ship, a Lithuanian priest, Father Juozas Montvila, also perished during the sinking.

 Rev. John Harper, a well-known Baptist pastor from Scotland, was travelling to the United States with his daughter and sister to preach at the Moody Church in Chicago.

 Schoolteacher Lawrence Beesley, a science master at Dulwich College, spent much of his time aboard the ship in the library.
 Two months after the sinking, he wrote and published The Loss of the SS Titanic, the first eyewitness account of the disaster.

-The Laroche family, father Joseph and daughters Simonne and Louise, were the only known passengers of black ancestry on board the ship.
+The Laroche family, father Joseph and daughters Simone and Louise, were the only known passengers of black ancestry on board the ship.
 They, along with Joseph's pregnant wife Juliette, were travelling to Joseph's native island of Haiti.
 Joseph hoped that a move from their former home in Paris back to Haiti, where his uncle Cincinnatus Leconte was president, would take his family away from racial discrimination.

 Another French family travelling in second class was the Navratils, travelling under the assumed name Hoffman.
 Michel Navratil, a Slovak-born French tailor, had kidnapped his two young sons, Michel Jr. and Edmond from his estranged wife, assumed the name Charles Hoffman, and boarded the ship in Southampton, intent on taking his children to the United States.
 Michel Sr. died in the sinking and photographs of the boys were circulated throughout the world in the hopes that their mother or another relative could identify the French toddlers, who became known as the "Titanic Orphans".